wkliao/pandana_read_case/README.md

 ### Run Command usage:
   ```
   % ./pandana_benchmark -h
-  Usage: ./pandana_benchmark [-h] [-p number] [-s number] [-m number] [-r number] [-l file_name] [-i file_name]
+  Usage: ./pandana_benchmark [-h] [-p number] [-s number] [-m number] [-r number] [-l fname] [-i fname]
     [-h]        print this command usage message
     [-p number] performance profiling method (0 or 1)
                 0: report file open, close, read timings (default)
                 1: report number of chunks read per process
     [-s number] read method for key datasets (0, 1, 2, 3, or 4)
-                   0: root process HDF5 reads and broadcasts (default)
+                0: root process HDF5 reads all keys and broadcasts, all
+                   processes calculate their own boundaries
-                   1: all processes HDF5 read the entire keys collectively
+                1: all processes HDF5 read all keys collectively, calculate
+                   their own boundaries
-                   2: root process HDF5 reads each key, one at a time,
+                2: root process HDF5 reads keys, calculates and scatters
-                      calculates, scatters boundaries to other processes
-                   3: distribute key reading among processes, make one MPI
-                      collective read to read all asigned keys, and scatter
                    boundaries to other processes
-                   4: root POSIX reads all chunks of keys, one dataset at a
+                3: distribute key reading among processes, read all assigned
+                   keys using one MPI collective read, calculate and scatter
+                   boundaries to other processes (default)
+                4: distribute key reading among processes, read all assigned
-                      time, decompress, and scatter boundaries
+                   keys using POSIX read, calculate and scatter boundaries to
+                   other processes
-    [-m number]    read method for other datasets (0, 1, 2, 3, or 4)
+    [-m number] read method for other datasets (0, 1, 2, or 3)
-                   0: use H5Dread, one dataset at a time (default)
+                0: collective H5Dread, one dataset at a time
-                   1: use MPI_file_read_all, one dataset at a time
+                1: MPI_file_read_all, one dataset at a time
-                   2: use MPI_file_read_all, all datasets in one group at a
+                2: MPI_file_read_all, all datasets in one group at a time
-                      time
+                   (default)
-                   3: use chunk-aligned partitioning and H5Dread to read one
+                3: use chunk-aligned partitioning and collective H5Dread one
                    dataset at a time.
 When set, option -s is ignored.
+Reading
-                      Reading key datasets are distributed using H5Dread, one
+                   key datasets are distributed among processes, independent
-                      dataset at a time.
+                   H5Dread, one dataset at a time.
-                   4: use chunk-aligned partitioning and MPI-IO to read all
+                4: use chunk-aligned partitioning and one MPI_File_read_all to
-                      datasets in a group.
-When used, -s argument is ignored.
+                   read all datasets in a group.
+When set, option -s argument
-                      Reading key datasets are distributed among processes and
+                   is ignored.
+Reading key datasets are distributed among
-                      MPI_File_read_all to read all assigned key dataset.
+                   processes, one MPI_File_read_all to read all assigned key
+                   dataset.
-    [-r number]    parallelization method (0 or 1)
+    [-r number] parallelization method (0, 1, or 2)
                 0: data parallelism - all processes read each dataset in
                    parallel (default)
-                   1: group parallelism - processes are divided among groups
+                1: group parallelism - processes are divided into groups, then
-                      then data parallelism within each groups
+                   data parallelism is used within each group
                 2: dataset parallelism - divide all datasets of all groups
                    among processes.
 When set, options -s and -m are ignored.
-    [-l file_name] name of file containing dataset names to be read
+    [-l fname]  name of file containing dataset names to be read
-    [-i file_name] name of input HDF5 file
+    [-i fname]  name of input HDF5 file
     *ph5concat version 1.1.0 of March 1, 2020.
   ```